 The sky is the limit when using vertical real estate photographs to create Reels and Tiktok videos.
 You can create a slideshow to a trending audio (similar to the one above), use it as a Sneak Peek for an Open House or a New Listing, or celebrate a sale!

 Make sure to use native in-app features when creating short-form video content.
 It can be tempting to simply repost existing Tiktok videos to your Instagram Feed.
 However, it’s important that your Reels are free of any watermarks from a different app.
 Instagram will not promote Reels with a Tiktok watermark as a way to limit recycled content on the platforms.
 It will take more energy and resources to create short-form videos on two different apps.
 On the bright side, followers are also viewing unique content from different accounts, giving them a reason to follow agents on multiple platforms.

 Generating new content ideas can be challenging!
 That’s why we created a calendar of 31 Social Media Content Ideas for Realtors you can refer to when creating Reels, Tiktok Videos, and more.

 Vertical Photos for In-Feed Posts

 While many social media platforms originally optimized viewing for horizontal images (ie. Facebook), many have evolved to include all sizes.
 Instagram, for example, is traditionally been known for its square image posts with a 1:1 aspect ratio.
 This presented quite a problem for users as they had to crop their pictures to fit the prescribed image size and ratio.
 Vertical images are cut short.
 Horizontal images lacked context from the sides.
 Many images are posted with black or white borders to fit the square requirement.
 Doing so is not aesthetically pleasing when a business is trying to curate a feed.
-When it comes to posting horizontal real estate property images, this presents a problem because the space looks much smaller after the image is cropped.
+Posting horizontal real estate property images presents a problem because the space appears much smaller after cropping the image.

 In-Feed Posting Today